Research

 Social cues in decision making

 Social interactions and social cues are potentially important in myriad decisions that animals make throughout their lives.
-We are interested in understanding the use of social cues in behavioral decision-making, particularly in the context of migratory decisions.
+We are interested in understanding the use of social cues in behavioral decision-making, particularly in the context of reproductive and migratory decisions.
 Social cues, which can also be termed social information, may be especially important when animals must make decisions in the face of considerable uncertainty about environmental conditions.
 The process of migration is particularly fraught with uncertainty and the potential for the use of social cues is quite high; yet, until recently we have known very little about how social cues influence migratory timing decisions.
-Our research is investigating the use of social cues in migratory initiation and termination decisions.
-Beyond a focus on migratory timing, we are also conducting research aimed at understanding the mechanisms by which social information is transferred between animals, particularly the role of vocalizations in transmitting information about local food availability.
+Therefore, a recent emphasis of our research has been to investigate the use of social cues in migratory initiation and termination decisions.
+We are also conducting research aimed at understanding the mechanisms by which social information is transferred between animals, particularly the role of vocalizations in transmitting information about local food availability.
 We have also used modeling to investigate how social information can influence the accuracy of environmental assessments.

 Endocrine regulation of transitions across the annual cycle

-Another theme of research in my lab is to develop a more complete understanding of the endocrine mechanisms that regulate migration and life history transitions more broadly.
-Our research examines the potential role of changes in circulating hormone levels in migratory transitions.
-But we have also expanded our focus to include other elements in endocrine signaling pathways.
-Thus, we have begun to investigate the potential role of changes in local hormone synthesis and inactivation (via enzymatic activity) and changes in availability of hormone receptors in both the brain and peripheral tissues (e.g., skeletal muscle).
-The goal of this approach is to considerably broaden our understanding of how multiple components of the endocrine system interact to regulate migratory timing, and life history transitions more generally.
+Another theme of research in my lab is to develop a more complete understanding of the endocrine mechanisms that regulate migration and life stage transitions more broadly.
+Recent and ongoing research is examining the role of hormonal signaling in migratory transitions.
+We are examining both changes in circulating hormone levels as well as other elements in endocrine signaling pathways.
+Thus, we are investigating the potential role of changes in local hormone synthesis and inactivation (via enzymatic activity) and changes in availability of hormone receptors in both the brain and peripheral tissues (e.g., skeletal muscle).
+The goal of this approach is to considerably broaden our understanding of how multiple components of the endocrine system interact to regulate migratory timing, and life stage transitions more generally.

 Environmental cue integration

-It is widely assumed that animals use multiple environmental cues to time life history events, but our understanding of how suites of cues are integrated to generate observed patterns of timing across the annual cycle remains nascent.
+It is widely assumed that animals use multiple environmental cues to time life stage events, but our understanding of how suites of cues are integrated to generate observed patterns of timing across the annual cycle remains nascent.
 Thus, research in my lab investigates environmental cue integration.
 Past and ongoing work has experimentally tested how multiple cues are integrated to time reproduction and migration.
 The understanding of cue integration has taken on particular importance in the context of climate change, because evolved mechanisms of cue use – including cue integration – may facilitate or limit the capacity of organisms to adjust phenology in a changing world.
-Therefore, we have also begun using theoretical models to explore how variation in modes of cue integration may impact the ability of organisms to adjust phenology adaptively in the face of climate change.
+In additional to our empirical work, we have developed a theoretical model to explore how variation in modes of cue integration may impact the ability of organisms to adjust phenology adaptively in the face of climate change.
 This theoretical approach allows us to explore complex scenarios that are logistically challenging to study in vivo but that capture important complexity of the natural world.